ksh0430/active-deploy/sample-apps/pipeline/README.md

       >cf active-deploy-list | grep "in_progress"
       >cf active-deploy-show active-deploy-ORGNAME-936_1-to-active-deploy-ORGNAME-936_2
     ```
-(adjusted for your results in command above)
+(adjusted for your results in command above).
 Or you can look at the Active Deploy Console dashboard @ console.ng.bluemix.net => Services => Active Deploy.

 You're Done